 North Wales may not be considered a particular crime hotspot when it comes to house burglary or criminal damage to property, but neither are homes and businesses in the region exactly free of unwanted intruders.

-According to crime and postcode data research and analysis platforms, there were 3,216 burglaries in the North Wales region in the 12 months to May.
-Over the same period, there were a recorded 6,506 incidents of criminal damage or arson.
+According to the latest available crime and postcode data research and analysis platforms, there were 2,913 burglaries in the North Wales region over 12 months.
+In the same period, there were a recorded 6,393 incidents of criminal damage or arson.